 Both versions of Blackboard Collaborate (the original version and Ultra) are integrated with the Canvas learning management system (LMS).
 They are also available as the “Web Conferencing (Collaborate)” app in the MyUW portal.

 Web conferencing enables instructors to optimize their time and engage students in new and stimulating ways.
-It can be used to support both blended and online courses.
+It can be used to support traditional, blended or online courses.
 Current UW-Madison instructors are using it to deliver:

 - Online lectures